Right Column

 (A) Information describing, in detail, the depth and breadth of the content covered (e.g., a course syllabus and the goals and objectives of the course) particularly as it relates to the advanced practice area.

-(b) Post professional training shall be supervised and obtained at either of the following:
+(b) Post professional training shall be supervised which means, at a minimum:

-(1) The supervisor and occupational therapist have a written agreement outlining the plan of supervision and training in the advanced practice area.
+(1) The supervisor and occupational therapist have a written agreement, signed and dated by both parties prior to accruing the supervised experience, outlining the plan of supervision and training in the advanced practice area.
 The level of supervision is determined by the supervisor whose responsibility it is to ensure that the amount, degree, and pattern of supervision is consistent with the knowledge, skill and ability of the occupational therapist, and appropriate for the complexity of client needs and number of clients for whom the occupational therapist is providing advanced practice services.

 (2) The supervisor is readily available in person or by telecommunication to the occupational therapist while the therapist is providing advanced practice services.

-(d) On or after January 1, 2004, or the date on which these regulations take effect, whichever is first, post professional education and training must be completed within the five years immediately preceding application for certification in the advanced practice area.
+(d) Post professional education and training must be completed within the five years immediately preceding the application for approval in each advanced practice area.

-In order to provide the advanced practice services set forth in Code section 2570.3(d), an occupational therapist shall apply for and receive certification from the Board.
+In order to provide any of the advanced practice services set forth in Code section 2570.3(d), an occupational therapist shall apply to the Board and receive approval in that advanced practice area.

-(1) Documented proof of attendance and completion of each course.
+(1) Documented proof of attendance and completion of each course (i.e., certificate of completion or transcript).

-(2) Evidence of the number of contact hours completed for each course.
+(2) Evidence of the number of contact hours completed for each course for courses that are not Board approved.

 Article 7.
 Continuing Competency Requirements